laki5000/skeletonSpringBoot/README.md

 To import the collection into Postman:
 1. Open Postman.
 2. Go to the "Import" option.
-3. Select the `User.postman_collection.json` file from the repository.
+3. Select the `User.postman_collection` file from the repository.
 4. Import and use the pre-configured requests to test the API endpoints.

 ## Contact

-If you have any questions, please feel free to connect on LinkedIn at https://www.linkedin.com/in/lakatos-bence-669a03279.
+If you have any questions, please feel free to connect on LinkedIn at [https://www.linkedin.com/in/lakatos-bence-669a03279](https://www.linkedin.com/in/lakatos-bence-669a03279).

 ## Continuous Integration